onera/Cassiopee/Cassiopee/Generator/doc/source/Generator_IBM.rst

 #########
 .. py:function:: Generator.IBM.generateIBMMesh(tb, dimPb=3, vmin=15, snears=0.01, dfars=10., tbox=None, to=None, octreeMode=0, check=False)

     Generates the full Cartesian mesh (octree/quadtree-based) for IBMs.
-The algorithm is divided into three main steps, which are the sequential octree generation from the surface definitions, through optional local adaptations from the refinement zones defined in tbox, to the resulting Cartesian mesh.
+The algorithm is divided into three main steps.
+It starts with the sequential octree generation from the surface definitions, through optional local adaptations from the refinement zones defined in tbox, to the resulting Cartesian mesh.
 The methodology is introduced and detailed in Peron and Benoit [2013, https://doi.org/10.1016/j.jcp.2012.07.029], and recalled in Constant [2023, http://dx.doi.org/10.13140/RG.2.2.35378.21449].
 The resulting mesh is a collection of overset isotropic grids with minimal overlap.

     This function encapsulates the Generator.buildOctree function.
 For more details about the octree creation step, see the documentation of this function.
 If the octree has already been built, the user can also pass the octree as an input parameter (to).